mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Reluctantly, I nestled the microphone onto a bend in the branches and looked out into the crowd of Heikoans and Ulukomans huddled around small fires dotting the ground surrounding the wide stone basin where the eternal flame used to dance.
 A few adults were treating the wounded near a larger fire on the basin, making use of its bright light and sanitizing heat.
 Their spirit reminded me of Kipnu.
 When I woke up and the first thing I saw was a look of concern on his face.

 These were truly strangers in this place.
 They were displaced and came to us out of necessity.
 And yet the looks on their faces told me that they still felt uncomfortable around a people they were taught to distrust.

+"Setre, we need to talk," said Pomri, approaching.
+I kept my position behind my nather, so as to avoid being a distraction, but I listened closely at what they had to say.

+"Pomri," she spoke her name with pity, empathizing about Melna's loss.
+But Pomri was focused on her people.

+"Heiko has just been wiped away.
+Half of our people have been captured or killed.
+Why are we just sitting here?", Pomri asked, incredulous, "We should go back.
+Look for survivors, recover what's left of our homeland."

+She heard Pomri, and wanted to believe her, but she knew the power of the weapon that had been used on Heiko.
+How unlikely it would have been that anything recognizable would remain.
+But she couldn't say that to Pomri as much as she wanted to.

+"No. It's too dangerous.
+The Holragi may have returned."

+"Why would they do that?
+They've already finished with us.
+What could they possibly still want with Heiko now?"

+"They will not stop, Pomri.
+Not until everyone is under their thumb."

+"Then let us prick the thumb until there is no more blood to spill."

+Setre let out a sigh, seeing that she wouldn't be able to convince her that easily.

+"Their methods are unpredictable.
+Sometimes they do things to confuse you.
+Catch you when you are most vulnerable."

+"

 She stood upon the lip of the basin and took my hand into hers.
 The crowd, thousands strong, spared no time in quieting down to listen to what she had to say.